architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/00-compute-history.md

 - They commodified to the point that renting them became more cost effective

 ---
-## Virtual Machines
+## 👾 Virtual Machines

 - Eventually we rented virtual machines; small slices of the old physical pie
 - Virtual machines are large, difficult to manage/update/backup/etc, they are slow to startup

 ---
-## Containers
+## 👾👾  Containers
 - Share the benefits of VMs
 - Coldstart speed is in milliseconds

 ---
 ## Servers Stuff Happens…

-- stuff goes down &rarr; region and/or provider failover time in a DNS window
+- Stuff goes down &rarr; region and/or provider failover time in a DNS window
-- stuff gets throttled &rarr; retrys and timeouts are par for the course
+- Stuff gets throttled &rarr; retrys and timeouts are par for the course
-- stuff gets spiked &rarr; means you have to figure out load balancing big ass fleets of servers
+- Stuff gets spiked &rarr; means you have to figure out load balancing big ass fleets of servers
-- stuff gets shipped &rarr; means you have to have zero downtime deploys of those big ass fleets of servers
+- Stuff gets shipped &rarr; means you have to have zero downtime deploys of those big ass fleets of servers

 ---
 ## Flashback to 2014

-AWS Lambda ships in 2014 the idea that the smallest unite of compute is a Function
+AWS Lambda ships in 2014 the idea that the **smallest unite of compute is a Function**

 ---
 It is important to notice the _server_ metaphor is not longer the baseline infrastructure primative for compute in this model